aalemayhu/app-diff/README.md

+Disclaimer: _This is a work in progress and is not fully functional yet.
+Use at your own risk._

 app-diff - A tool to help you discover code duplication between projects.

 Running `app-diff` without arguments generates a report for the current